 Having experienced legal counsel on your side who knows the industry and how to negotiate for the “must-haves” without overreaching to the point of frustrating the deal can be an invaluable asset for a business.
 Because oilfield MSAs are unlike run-of-the-mill commercial contracts and have their own set of norms, businesses are best served utilizing an attorney who negotiates MSAs as a core part of his or her practice and who is up to speed on the current industry contracting standards.

-More on Master Service Agreements:
+More on MSAs

 Although MSAs can take on varying forms depending on the party supplying the initial draft of the document, there is an industry standard framework that most oilfield MSAs adhere to.
-Most address the following material terms: (i) how work is ordered, (ii) warranties provided and remedies available, (iii) payment terms, (iv) lien rights, (v) indemnity structure, (vi) insurance requirements, (vii) consequential damages, (viii) termination rights and (ix) choice of law.
+Most of them address the following material terms: (i) how work is ordered, (ii) warranties provided and remedies available, (iii) payment terms, (iv) lien rights, (v) indemnity structure, (vi) insurance requirements, (vii) consequential damages, (viii) termination rights and (ix) choice of law.

 Indemnities, in particular, get a lot of attention in the oilfield.
 Typically, parties agree to either a “knock for knock” or “negligence based” indemnity scheme.
 A “Knock for knock” indemnity scheme means that the parties are generally responsible for their own people and property (and for those parties falling within its group), regardless of fault.
 In a “negligence based” indemnity structure, on the other hand, fault is central to determining who is responsible for what.